maxrdz/Memories/CONTRIBUTING.md

 ### Draft Merge Requests

-Merge requests marked as draft will not be reviewed by Albums' maintainers or merged.
+Merge requests marked as draft will not be reviewed by Memories' maintainers or merged.
 When the change is ready for review please mark the merge request as ready.